Saying Light, Saying Dark: the Art of Lisa Espenmiller

 In the chant series, the horizontal and vertical directions of the lines also create an infrastructure of square grids that recall mandalas in Buddhist arts.
 Recently, Espenmiller was astonished to discover an alternate definition for sutra in Buddhist philosophy.
 According to Zen master Katagiri Roshi, “…there is another meaning for sutra: interwoven vertical and horizontal strands or strings.
 This is human life - the universe is a huge network of interwoven time and space,” (Each Moment is the Universe, p.
 225).
 It is remarkable that the horizontal and vertical orientation of lines woven into the foundation of Espenmiller’s work embodies this alternate meaning.
 As in Buddhist mandala and sutra, the chant pieces are another therapeutic device for the maker and the viewer to orient and balance oneself in time and space in difficult times.

 Although knowing light staying dark obviously manifests a different point of departure than chant this series is still informed, like all the others for that matter, by Espenmiller’s desire for self-healing and the healing of others.
 The repetition of the word fuck in such works as “what the fuck,” “unfuckingbelievable,” “fucking ridiculous,” “are you fucking kidding me,“ and so forth, are linked with powerful emotions that need to be released in the right context so they do not harm the speaker or the listener.
-They are also valid expressions of shock, anger, and astonishment that are fully commensurate with life in the United States in the first part of the 21st century.
+They also are valid expressions of shock, anger, and astonishment that are fully commensurate with life in the United States in the first part of the 21st century.